 |UNESCO World Heritage status:||Part of "Yosemite National Park", 1984, No.308.|

 BorisFromStockdale, Wikimedia Commons, CC-BY-SA-3.0

 Yosemite Falls, two drops in the Middle Cascades.

 One of the tallest waterfalls in North America is Yosemite Falls.
 Total height of this waterfall is 739 m, but especially impressive is the tallest cascade if this waterfall - the whooping 436 m!

 Yosemite Valley could be one of the most wonderful places on Earth.
 This 13 km long valley has been shaped by glaciers and is up to 914 m deep.

 Valley has many amazing waterfalls, but the largest and tallest is Yosemite Falls.
 It is formed by the Yosemite Creek.
-This stream flows some 12.8 km before the falls, on its way falling per some 300 m.
-And then it... whoosh... falls per 739 m in some 700 metres.
+This stream flows some 12.8 km before the falls, on its way falling for some 300 m.
+And then it... whoosh... falls for 739 m over the distance of approximately 700 metres.
 Afterwards it flows some 1.2 km and enters Merced River.

 Here have been developed trails leading towards the waterfall and providing many fine views on it - and from it.

 The volume of water in Yosemite Creek is fluctuating.
 This is caused by the thin soil on granite surfaces around Yosemite Valley.
 Water does not accumulate in this thin soil and - as the rain falls, the water is quickly drained by the river network.

 Yosemite Falls are especially impressive in the May, when the snow in the mountains is melting.
 In this period the force of water is creating a constant tremble of the ground and deep, unforgettable roar.